-DOMINION ENERGY VIRGINIA/DOMINION ENERGY NORTH CAROLINA GUIDELINES FOR USE OF REAL ESTATE ENCUMBERED BY ELECTRIC TRANSMISSION RIGHTS OF WAY
+DOMINION ENERGY SOUTH CAROLINA GUIDELINES FOR USE OF REAL ESTATE ENCUMBERED BY ELECTRIC TRANSMISSION RIGHTS OF WAY

-Revised March 19, 2020
+Revised March 16, 2021

-The purpose of these Guidelines is to inform property owners and developers about the "do's and don'ts" in and around electric transmission easements.
+The purpose of these Guidelines is to inform property owners (also referred to as landowners) and developers about the "do's and don'ts" in and around electric transmission easements.
 Easements (also called rights of way) allow power companies to use another property owner's property to construct, operate, and maintain electric power facilities.
 Easements are generally created by agreements or condemnation orders, which are recorded in the chain of title to the real estate affected by the easements.
-These documents also usually provide the easement owner with additional rights to access the primary easement and to cut danger trees that are located outside of the right of way.
+These documents also usually provide the easement owner with additional rights to access the easement and to cut danger trees that are located outside of the right of way.